Mediacorp: First experiments

 The history of radio broadcasting in Singapore began with the formation of the Amateur Wireless Society of Malaya (AWSM) in April 1925, which launched shortwave transmission from a studio in the Union Building at Collyer Quay using a 100-watt transmitter lent by the Marconi Company under callsign 1SE (One Singapore Experimental).
-The transmissions could be received from as far as Penang, albeit with atmospheric interferences at times.
+The transmissions could be received as far as Penang, albeit with atmospheric interferences at times.
 In 1930, Sir Earl from the Singapore Port Authority commenced its short wave broadcast every fortnight either on Sundays or Wednesdays.
-The Empire Service of the British Broadcasting Corporation (BBC) was inaugurated in December 1932, which expanded the array of programmes available for resident listeners.
-In 1933, Radio ZHI was launched as the first professional shortwave broadcasting station in Singapore.
-Owned by the Radio Service Company of Malaya, it was a shortwave radio station that delivered static-free broadcasts.
-Throughout its history, Radio ZHI acquired a loyal following in Singapore and abroad.
-Despite its success, the station closed in 1936 when its licence expired.
-British Malaya Broadcasting Corporation was formed on 21 July 1935 and awarded a broadcasting license by the British crown on 1 June 1936 as a radio network.
-On 1 March 1937 at 6pm, its studios and transmitters at Caldecott Hill was officially opened by Governor of the Straits Settlements Shenton Thomas.
+The Empire Service of the British Broadcasting Corporation (BBC) was inaugurated on 19 December 1932, broadcasting on shortwave and aimed principally at English speakers across the British Empire.
+In his first Christmas Message (1932), King George V characterised the service as intended for "men and women, so cut off by the snow, the desert, or the sea, that only voices out of the air can reach them".
+First hopes for the Empire Service were low.
+The Director General, Sir John Reith, said in the opening programme: